 Consider those diagnosed with osteoarthritis of the knee – a debilitatingly painful condition.
 Having knee pain is self-limiting: if it hurts to walk, you want to walk less.
 But in a 2004 Journal of Rheumatology review of several randomized controlled trials of patients with knee osteoarthritis, however, increased levels of physical activity were found to actually result in modest but significant improvements in disability-related outcomes, specifically pain, health-related quality of life, and strengthened muscles around the knee, thus offering stability during ambulation and transfer from one location to another.

-In addition, physical activity is a useful component of effective weight loss, partly because more calories are burned with increased physical activity, and because the more you exercise, the more positively you’ll approach exercise!
+Physical activity is also a useful component of effective weight loss, partly because more calories are burned with increased physical activity, and because the more you exercise, the more positively you’ll approach exercise!

 And it all just makes you feel better, inside and out.